How can I protect my format?

 Why should I register my format proposal?

 FRAPA always recommends the registration of format proposals.
-It provides credible evidence that your work existed the moment you created it.
+It provides credible evidence that this specific work existed the moment you created it.
 The best evidence that you created a format concept is a signed declaration by a neutral third-party custodian, who swears that they received your manuscript on a certain date and has kept it in seclusion ever since.
 This is what registration with the FRAPA Paper Format Registry (available only to FRAPA members) or the FRAPA Digital Online Registry accomplishes.

 Is registration with the FRAPA confidential?